dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 foo.java:21: error: incompatible types: Fruit cannot be converted to Apple
 ```

-By the way, note we did not identify the various apples with a variable named `type` because *type* already means something different for all Java programmers, and we should probably have used `variety` instead of `sort` for the same reason.
+You can solve that with generics of course, but this is not my point.

-Anyway, my point is that as programmers we are surrounded with metaphors all day long, and sometimes without realizing it.
+My point is that as programmers we are surrounded with metaphors all day long, and sometimes without realizing it.
+After all, all we do is write text that ultimately is converted to a sequence of zeros and ones and ran on a piece of silicon.

+We create abstractions and encapsulations in order to be able to reason about the code we write, and we often do that with metaphors.

+We also really care about naming.
+For instance, you could argue the `type` field of the Apple class should be named `variety` instead, because this word already has several meanings for any developer.

+But metaphor are not only used by developers.

 # Why you should care